Neontribers share one thing in common. We love working with people to find the right way to solve their problems.

 Design & Programming

-- Games (genuinely.
-I don't mean just playing them)
+Psychology, Design and Games (genuinely I don't mean just playing them).

 Katja made the mistake of believing that a science based education meant forgoing creativity - and opted for a first degree in writing and film.
 She's been forging an uphill battle out of the ‘arts’ towards her childhood ambition of becoming as technically skilled as an engineer - but with none of the responsibility - and all the fun.
 She occasionally occupies her spare time with producing low budget films.
 She was once eking towards completing a degree in computer science - but lately just too busy.
 Katja has been working with Neontribe since 2008.